Seb35/Synchronised-Pages/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Synchronised Pages empower you in creating a lot of pages according to a template in which you can remplace some parts of the template with specific informations contained in a database.
+Synchronised Pages empower you in creating a lot of pages according to a template in which some parts are remplaced by informations from a database.

 == Description ==